Generic name: Metoclopramide Tablets [ met-oh-KLOE-pra-mide ]

-- If you have ever had trouble controlling body movements or other muscle problems when taking Reglan (metoclopramide tablets).
+- If you have ever had a severe muscle problem (tardive dyskinesia) or other muscle problem when taking Reglan (metoclopramide tablets).

 - If you have any of these health problems: GI (gastrointestinal) bleeding, hole in the GI tract, bowel block, pheochromocytoma, seizures, Parkinson's disease, or high blood pressure.

 - If you are taking any drugs that may raise the chance of body movements you cannot control.
 There are many drugs that can do this.
 Ask your doctor or pharmacist if you are not sure.